open-data/analytics-corporate-reporting/PD_CHANGES_RPT/readme.md

-This report uses the Git History of `Corporate_reporting/pd_count/pd_per_dept.csv` to show the number of PD Reports submitted by Organizations over the last 30 days and over the last 6 months, for each type.
+This report uses the Git History of `Corporate_reporting/pd_count/pd_per_dept.csv` to show the number of PD Reports submitted by Organizations over the last 30 days, 90 days, and over the last 6 months - for each type.

     .
     ├── ...